reinhardd/me3_io/README.md

 Provides access to an EQ3 Max Cube heating control system via MQTT

-!!!
-This is a work in process, so don't expect to work anything. !!!
+**!!!
+This is work in process, don't expect anything to work. !!!**

 ** Motivation **